Heroku Data for Redis Metrics Logs

-Customers using Heroku Redis premium instances will see Redis-related events on their app’s log stream.
+Customers using Heroku Data for Redis premium instances will see Redis-related events on their app’s log stream.
 This can be useful for recording and analyzing usage over time.

 heroku-redis are separate from standard alerts emitted from Redis itself which appear for all applications via

 2015-09-10T20:52:43+00:00 app[heroku-redis]: source=REDIS addon=redis-metric-98068 sample#active-connections=404 sample#load-avg-1m=0.115 sample#load-avg-5m=0.075 sample#load-avg-15m=0.07 sample#read-iops=0 sample#write-iops=54.758 sample#memory-total=15405660kB sample#memory-free=12639520kB sample#memory-cached=1911724kB sample#memory-redis=343477584bytes sample#hit-rate=0.7 sample#evicted-keys=0

 The following attributes appear in application logs for all premium plans: